DevExpress/testcafe-studio-docs/documentation/getting-started/README.md

 ![Choosing the selector](../../images/getting-started/choosing-the-selector.png)

-The **Test** editor also allows you to reorder, delete and [add new actions](#add-new-actions-to-the-test).
+The **Test Editor** also allows you to reorder, delete and [add new actions](#add-new-actions-to-the-test).

 ## Add New Actions to the Test

 You can continue the recording to add more steps to the test.
-The **Test** editor also contains an **Actions** panel with specific actions that can be added to the test during and after recording.
+The **Test Editor** also contains an **Actions** panel with specific actions that can be added to the test during and after recording.

 This step adds an assertion that checks if the **Thank you** page displays the name you entered as **Your name**.
 You can add the assertion while recording to select which object to verify on the tested page.